BradyVolpe/ofdmEstimator/README.md

 ## Contact

-For more information or queries, please contact Brady Volpe at [brady [ at ] volpefirm dot com).
+For more information or queries, please contact Brady Volpe at [brady.volpe [ at ] volpefirm dot com).